rokka-io/rokka-site/source/_references/operations.md

 #### Properties

+At least `widht` or `height` is required.

-- `width` (required): Integer, between 1 and 10000.
+- `width`: Integer, between 1 and 10000.
 The new width for the image.
-- `height` (required): Integer, between 1 and 10000.
+- `height`: Integer, between 1 and 10000.
 The new height for the image.
 - `mode`: String.
 The mode of resizing to use.
 The default value is `box`.
 Possible values are:
     - `absolute`: Resizes the image to the dimensions given.
     - `box`: Resizes the image to keep its aspect ratio and fit into a box of the dimensions given, i.e. the dimensions given are the maximum dimensions of the resized image.